JosephDanielBartley/twitch-bot/README.md

 }
 ```

+## On Screen Follow Alert

+There is an on-screen follower alert that you can edit in the src/follow-alert directory.
+Modify the CSS to get the look that you want for your stream.

 ## Adding Commands

 - Create a file with your command in the commands directory that has a command class implementing the Command interface